 Commercial motor vehicle carriers and drivers obligated to maintain Records of Duty Status (RODS) are mandated to use certified ELDs to comply with federal regulations.
 This requirement also applies to various commercial vehicles, including trucks and buses involved in interstate commerce.

-• Carriers, fleet owners, and motor carrier companies employing drivers who are required to maintain RODS are responsible to ensure their drivers’ compliance with the ELD mandate.
+- Carriers, fleet owners, and motor carriers employing drivers are responsible for ensuring their drivers’ compliance with the ELD drivers’.

 There are also some specific exceptions and exemptions to the ELD mandate.
 For instance, drivers operating vehicles manufactured before the year 2000 or conducting short-haul operations might not be mandated to use ELDs.
 However, these exemptions often have specific criteria outlined by regulatory authorities that one must consider.